Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 To wipe the hard drive and wipe every sector which will take longer, anything from 10-15minutes to hours depending on size and if its a slow spin disk or not, remove QUICK from the partition commands eg ```FORMAT FS=FAT32```

-If you have been hacked, this option is generally the best as it will wipe malware stored on the drive that is not removed by simply removing the index of disk files.
+If you have been hacked, this option is generally the best as it will wipe malware stored on the drive that is not removed by simply removing the index of disk files which is what the ```QUICK``` does.

 ```
 <RunSynchronousCommand wcm:action="add">